-As a natural continuum to the findings above, the Comptroller recommended that the government discuss the findings and draw conclusions for future crises (State Audit, 2021d).
-These included: establishing mechanisms for future action to draw lessons for acting more efficient and effective (State Audit 2023b), at times with the help of other stakeholders (State Audit 2021h), to map data to have a clear picture on what is happening (State Audit 2020a) to gather data in a regular manner (at the SLB rank) and to report to the ministry to enable to design a solution when there will be need (as done around the world) (State Audit 2021i), to write and update future scenarios checking their influence on all ministries, and distributing them to all ministries (State Audit 2020a; 2020h; 2021n), to take into consideration risk assessments and take these into consideration in advance (State Audit 2021f), to prepare extra things that might be needed in times of crisis, such as dedicated budget of needed funds, or new criteria (State Audit 2021f; 2021m; 2020d) and manage the different policies in an integrative manner while responding to diverse population needs and offering solutions to them, with better service (State Audit 2021b; 2021g; 2020d).
-The comptroller also advised building these future places but cross data from different resources, taking advice from relevant stakeholders, and using digital platforms – in crisis and routine times (State Audit 2021g; 2021h).

-According to him, the rationale for all this is clear: “In this way, their proper and orderly operation to maintain financial stability will be ensured, and an adequate coping with the economic challenges brought about by the state of emergency will be achieved” (State Audit 2021f).
+As a natural continuation of the findings above, the State Comptroller recommended that the government discuss his findings and draw conclusions for future crises (State Comptroller’s Report, 2021d).
+These included: establishing mechanisms for future action to draw lessons for acting in a more efficient and effective way (State Comptroller’s Report, 2023b), including with the help of other stakeholders (State Comptroller’s Report, 2021h); mapping data to obtain a clear picture of what is happening (State Comptroller’s Report, 2020a); gathering data in a coordinated way (at the SLB rank) and to report to the responsible ministry to design a solution when needed (as happened in other countries) (State Comptroller’s Report, 2021i); planning and updating future scenarios and examining their impact on all government ministries, and distributing these scenarios to all ministries (State Comptroller’s Report, 2020a; 2020h; 2021n); taking into consideration risk assessments (State Comptroller’s Report, 2021f); preparing additional components that might be needed in times of crisis, such as dedicated budgets, funds, or new criteria (State Comptroller’s Report, 2021f; 2021m; 2020d); and managing policies in an integrative manner while responding to the needs of diverse populations and offering solutions with better services (State Comptroller’s Report, 2021b; 2021g; 2020d).
+These future plans should incorporate data from different resources, and include advice from relevant stakeholders, using digital platforms, in both crisis and routine times (State Comptroller’s Report, 2021g; 2021h).
+The rationale for all this was clear: “This will ensure their proper and orderly operation to maintain financial stability, and [the government will be able to adequately cope with the economic challenges created by the state of emergency” (State Comptroller’s Report, 2021f).

-Hence, preparing in advance will increase efficiency (State Audit 2021j); will enable to be prepared better for the future (State Audit 2021j); To know how to perform better in routine as well (State Audit 2021j); To remove barriers to the future for special target groups (State Audit 2021k); To draw lessons on the effectiveness of the actions for determining better goals that will help future decisions on the subject and on being effective (State Audit 2021l?); To examine why things turned out the way they did and learn how to improve “exercising” the rights of the target population (State Audit 2021e).

-The comptroller said that drawing lessons from past pandemic outbursts should be brought to the government for approval to help cope with “these situations” in the future (State Audit 2020i?; 2021n).
-Among these, the government will examine what should be duplicated in the future and what should not (State Audit, 2021d).
-Moreover, as part of this learning, it was advised to learn how to do several of the things at regular times as well (such as collaboration) (State Audit 2020i?)
+Advance preparation would increase efficiency (State Comptroller’s Report, 2021j); facilitate better preparation for the future (State Comptroller’s Report, 2021j); enable the government to perform better in ordinary times as well (State Comptroller’s Report, 2021j); remove barriers for population groups with special needs (State Comptroller’s Report, 2021k); help the government learn lessons on the effectiveness of its actions in order to determine better goals for improving future decision-making (State Comptroller’s Report; 2021l?); and examine outcomes and learn how to better safeguard the rights of specific populations (State Comptroller’s Report, 2021e).
+Decisions made based on lessons learned from past pandemics should be brought to the government for approval to help cope with “these situations” in the future (State Comptroller’s Report, 2020i?; 2021n).
+The government should examine what should be duplicated in the future and what should not (State Comptroller’s Report, 2021d).
+As part of this learning, the government should incorporate these best practices into its operations in ordinary times (such as collaboration) (State Comptroller’s Report, 2020i?).

-The comptroller specified why these things were important: first, Preserving and studying systems and services established (State Audit, 2020d; 2020i; 2021h; 2021j).
-Second, for information about failures or rejections in the process (especially about the general situations (State Audit 2020e; 2020g), and last, for learning of the different strengths of the different ministries (State Audit, 2021b).
+According to the State Comptroller these points were important for preserving and studying the systems and services that were established during the pandemic (State Comptroller’s Report, 2020d; 2020i; 2021h; 2021j), to obtain information about failures or rejections in the decision-making process (State Comptroller’s Report, 2020e; 2020g), and for learning lessons regarding the strengths and weaknesses of the various ministries (State Comptroller’s Report, 2021b).